joyrexus/leap-view/docs/overview.md

 A quick walkthrough demonstrating the process of ...

-1. recording a gesture sample with the Leap motion device
+1. recording a gesture sample with a [Leap Motion](https://www.leapmotion.com/product) device
 2. viewing recorded samples
 3. extracting postion and velocity data from recorded samples